karina-hensel/sose20-deep-nlp-Named-Entity-Recognition/README.md

 This semester project implements a Bidirectional LSTM tagger for named entity recognition as described in Lample et al. Neural Architectures for Named Entity Recognition.
 NAACL-HLT 2016. (without the CRF layer).The results are evaluated on the CoNLL 2003 dataset and compared to the scores presented in the paper.

-Due to the large size of the model files, a notebook to verify the results is provided on Kaggle under the following link: www.kaggle.com/dataset/464386cc8fd221bca928180717c20127aad3eafa75251066ed1ab9aea2e225e1
+Due to the file size limit on GitHub the trained models can be downloaded from the following Kaggle repository: www.kaggle.com/dataset/464386cc8fd221bca928180717c20127aad3eafa75251066ed1ab9aea2e225e1

-To start model training please run the following command: train.py --PATH-TO-EMBEDDINGS-FILE --PATH-TO-CONLL-DATASET --NUMBER-EPOCHS --DROPOUT-RATE --MODEL-FILE-NAME
+To verify the results run the training script with the following command (with NUMBER_EPOCHS=50, DROPOUT=0.5) to generate the trained models: python3 train.py PATH-TO-EMBEDDINGS-FILE PATH-TO-CONLL-DATASET NUMBER-EPOCHS DROPOUT MODEL-FILE-NAME

+Then run the evaluation script: python3 evaluate.py PATH-TO-EMBEDDINGS-FILE PATH-TO-CONLL-DATASET MODEL-FILE-NAME